Kefir helps support skin and overall health, and I think home brewed kefir is the best.

 Your body depends on its huge intestinal surface to get good things in (like nutrients) while keeping bad things out (like mercury).
 The beneficial germs that live in your gut play a key role here and that’s why probiotics are essential for the health and beauty of your skin.

 As unsavory as it is to think about beneficial germs living in your intestines, the little guys are a really big deal.
-You have about 5 pounds of intestinal microorganisms in your gut and you really want them to be the good guys not the bad guys.
-They do critical work for you: they make important vitamins (B vitamins, biotin, vitamin K to name a few), they produce germ killing substances that keep you from getting infections, and they’re your ‘hazmat’ team removing food born toxins like mercury.
+You have about 5 pounds of intestinal microorganisms in your gut, and you really want them to be the good guys not the bad guys.

 That’s why I recommend foods with probiotics, especially after antibiotics, but frankly we all need them.
 I think that our deficient intestinal microbial environment may play a role in many health conditions, including skin diseases like psoriasis, rosacea, eczema and acne.
 In my opinion, the best probiotic to replace our lost intestinal microbes is home brewed kefir made from live kefir grains (kefir grains is the name for kefir colonies).
+I think kefir and skin health are a logical connection!
 These are the same microbes that our ancestors used to ferment their food.
 Human bodies live symbiotically with these microbes, meaning that both we and the germs benefit from the arrangement.

 Commercially prepared kefir products available in the supermarkets lack the full benefits of home brewed kefir.
 I’d rather you use them than no kefir at all, but they’re typically made from commercially prepared starter powder, not the kefir grains (cultures) and so they don’t contain the full range of organisms and health benefits of brewed kefir.
 Some commercial producers may use live, perpetuated kefir grain cultures to make their kefir, but without calling the company and asking, you just don’t know.